CKQu1/CKQu1/README.md

 I'm a Postdoc working at the intersection of ML, physics, and maths.

 - 🔬 Researching Theoretical ML & its intersection with Neuroscience
-- 📍 Based in Sydney, Australia
+- 📍 Based in Waterloo, Ontario

 ## 📊 GitHub Stats